The three ways brands thrive in times of uncertainty and inspire consumer altruism

 What worked yesterday isn't guaranteed to work in the same way tomorrow.
 Don't get hung up on things not going to plan.
 Pivot and forge ahead with an adaptive approach

-We need to imagine and prepare for a better future, proactively; taking nothing for granted and always take an optimistic outlook
+We need to imagine and prepare for a better future, proactively; taking nothing for granted and always taking an optimistic outlook

 The one insight that threads these together is never to assume that the present condition will be fit for purpose to meet tomorrow's needs.
 It is indeed the case for the retail sector, financial services, energy sector and many other industries that are facing unprecedented market competition and rapid change.